AndreBorelli/react-review-example/README.md

     API access;

-    Using useState Hook set the state of API array, and change the display of the Review;
+    Using useState Hook to set the state of API array, to change dinamically the display of the Review;

     Use of 'react-icons';